dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 when creating the internal [HttpClient](xref:System.Net.Http.HttpClient).
 If you need to use a different [HttpMessageHandler](xref:System.Net.Http.HttpMessageHandler) derived type, an instance can be passed to the dynamic client construcutor.

-If fine grained configuraiton of the `HttpClient` is needed, there is also a constructor overload that accepts an HttpClient instance.
+If fine grained configuraiton of the `HttpClient` is needed, there is also a constructor overload that accepts an 'HttpClient' instance.

 The unit tests use this extensively in order to use fake http responses rather than tightly coupling the tests to the endpoints.